 In addition to the British review, an ongoing research project on women's health, called the Nurses' Health Study, found support for the potential cancer-triggering effects of alcohol.
 Data gathered from 105,986 women found that those who drink alcohol have a small increased risk of developing invasive breast cancer.
 Data from the Nurses' Health Study also showed that women who drink moderately and take hormone replacement therapy may have an even higher risk of developing breast cancer.

 Some research has suggested that the risk of cancer is increased in women who drink alcohol and have lower folate levels.

 Overall, there is consistent evidence that moderate to high level of alcohol consumption is associated with higher incidence of breast cancer compared to no drinking.

 Minimizing Risk and Keeping a Healthy Perspective

-The American Cancer Society recommends that women at risk for breast cancer limit their alcohol consumption to no more than one drink per day.
+The American Cancer Society recommends that women at risk for breast cancer limit their alcohol consumption to no more than 1 drink per day.
 But there are no hard-and-fast guidelines regarding alcohol consumption with regard to breast cancer for every woman.
 That’s partly because more research is necessary.
-It’s also because each woman’s risk profile for breast cancer is different; therefore, each individual woman must consider her risk factors together with her doctor and decide which lifestyle modifications may be necessary.
+It’s also because each woman’s risk profile for breast cancer is different.
+Each individual woman must consider her risk factors together with her doctor and decide which lifestyle modifications may be necessary.

 If you’re concerned about alcohol and your risk for breast cancer, see your doctor and discuss what your individual risk factors may be.
 Researchers point out that it’s important to weigh the pros and cons of alcohol consumption with regard not only to breast cancer, but to other conditions, as well.